Giancarlo Stanton Preview, Player Props: Yankees vs. Blue Jays

 Giancarlo Stanton At The Plate

-- Stanton has had at least one RBI in 33.3% of his games this season (33 of 99), with more than one RBI 18 times (18.2%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Stanton has driven home a run in 34 games this year (34.0%), including more than one RBI in 19.0% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.